-- Try a vine.
-Vining plants make privacy look so pretty!
-Plant options may include climbing hydrangea, clematis, wisteria, and honeysuckle.
+- Try a vine — Vining plants make privacy look so pretty!
+Some plant options we love are climbing hydrangea, clematis, wisteria, and honeysuckle.
 Check your planting zone to see what species will work best, and try to plant a native vine rather than an invasive one.

-- Fawn over flowers.
-There are many flowering shrubs that, if pruned correctly, can create gorgeous hedges.
+- Fawn over flowers — There are many flowering shrubs that, if pruned correctly, can create gorgeous hedges.
 Abelia, privet, and viburnum are some lovely possibilities that can increase your sense of security while beautifying your poolside.

 Need help with designing, planting, and maintaining the landscaping?
-We highly recommend The Grounds Guys®, who specializes in all of the above – and more!
-Find out if The Grounds Guys have a team near you.
+We highly recommend The Grounds Guys, who specialize in all of the above – and more!

 Structures and Hardscaping Around the Pool

-While it might be expensive, building a structure like a gazebo is a great pool privacy idea that also creates a new social space.
+While it might be expensive, building a structure like a gazebo is a great way to add privacy and creates a new social space.
 If a large structure like this isn’t in the budget, consider combining your landscaping and fencing with some hardscaping features.

 What kind of hardscaping?
 Low stone walls and an outdoor fireplace look chic and provide privacy too – especially when combined with strategic landscaping.
 A wide fountain creates visual privacy and helps block out exterior noise at the same time.

 Enjoy Your Yard to the Fullest